microsoft/onnxruntime/docs/WinRT_API.md

 This allows scenarios such as passing a [Windows.Media.VideoFrame](https://docs.microsoft.com/en-us/uwp/api/Windows.Media.VideoFrame) from your connected camera directly into the runtime for realtime inference.

-The Windows.AI.MachineLearning API is a WinRT API that shipped inside the windows OS starting with build 1809 (RS5).
-It embedded a version of the ONNX runtime.
+The Windows.AI.MachineLearning API is a WinRT API that shipped inside the Windows OS starting with build 1809 (RS5).
+It embedded a version of the ONNX Runtime.

-Many customers have asked for a way to use this API (and embedded ONNX runtime) as an application redistributable package.
+Many customers have asked for a way to use this offering as an application redistributable package.

-With our new [layered architecture]() you can now do this, with some limitations.
+With our new [layered architecture](docs/HighLevelDesign.md#the-onnx-runtime-and-windows-os-integration) you can now do this, with some limitations.

 ## NuGet Package
 The Microsoft.ML.OnnxRuntime Nuget package includes the precompiled binaries for using the ONNX runtime with the WinRT API.
 Support is compiled directly into *onnxruntime.dll*